rawatarvind/kubernetes_example/Schedule/readme.md

 b) **Pod Affinity** :- pod affinity is used to co-locate the pod with pod  topologyKey.

-**Anti-affinity**:- anti-affinity is used to voice-versa of anti-affinity.
+**Anti-affinity**:- anti-affinity is used to voice-versa of pod-affinity.

 how  to assign labels on nodes ?